danisherror/obsidian-workk/project ideas/Project Ideas.md

+- Automate a task in vs code {for terminal ---- do the command line removal}
 - chrome extension for taking time in which you visit the site, number of time you are visiting.
 - Make a site in which you can take the enter the urls of the online file and our site will, allow to to edit the pdf(like done with edge) online and save that file in your git repo.